gabrielcapela/gabrielcapela/README.md

 - :writing_hand: Write blogs on [Medium](https://medium.com/@gabrielcapela)
 - :anchor: Bachelor's degree in Naval Sciences from the Naval School and postgraduate degree in Operations Management and Logistics from the Federal University of Rio Grande.
 I am currently studying Data Science at the Federal University of Mato Grosso do Sul.

-**Background in:** Mathematics, Python (development and ML), Operational Research and Military Leadership.
+**Background in:** Mathematics, Python (development and ML), Operations Research and Military Leadership.

 ---